What is Divorce Law?

 Depending on your state’s laws, separate property may include:

-- Property a spouse acquired during the marriage that was never used for the benefit of the other spouse
+- Property a spouse acquired during the marriage that was never used for the other spouse’s benefit.

 Community Property